-The 2023 canvass used the now established method of firstly using a data matching exercise to determine the appropriate approach to be taken on a household-by-household basis.
+The 2024 canvass was delayed slightly due to the snap general election and commenced in August 2024, extending through to January 2025.
+It used the established method of firstly using a data matching exercise to determine the appropriate approach to be taken on a household-by-household basis.
 The data matching exercise compared the registration database to government records and the results returned to the registration officer.
 Where the results suggested that there was no change in the household composition, a canvass communication letter summarising the registration information for the household was issued and the household was invited to only respond if there were changes at the property.
 Where the results indicated that changes in a household composition may have taken place, a different canvass procedure followed that required a response from the household and follow-up actions by the ERO.
 All properties which required a personal visit were canvassed by a member of the canvass team.
-The 2023 canvass saw a successful use of e-communications to over 80,000 households, saving staff resources, the issue of printed material, and ultimately, money.
+For the 2024 canvass we used e-communications to contact over 90,000 households, representing a saving in staff and financial resources, and a reduction in the amount of printed material issued.

-For the 2023 canvass, a total of 375,443 canvass communications were issued by post, a little down compared to 398,367 canvass communications in 2022, and well below the numbers issued prior to the introduction of the reformed canvass model.
+During the course of the 2024 canvass, a total of 332,005 canvass communications were issued by post, a slight increase compared to the 323,691 issued in 2023, and well below the numbers issued prior to the introduction of the reformed canvass model.
+Canvass staff made over 50,000 personal visits to households during the canvass period and over 7,000 personal contacts were made by telephone.

-Publish revised registers by 1 December 2023
+Publish revised registers of electors

-Revised registers were published on 1 December 2023 and the table below provides a summary of the last three revised registers for local government and Scottish Parliament elections.
+As a result of the snap general election and the delayed start of the annual canvass, revised registers were published on 1 February 2025 rather than in December 2024.
+The table below provides a summary of the last three revised registers for local government and Scottish Parliament elections.
 The revised registers showed a slight increase in the number of registered electors and small decrease in the number of electors with postal votes.

 Revised registers Number of electors Number of postal voters

-1 December 2021 448,607 119,213

 1 December 2022 448,915 119,611

 1 December 2023 452,084 117,065

+1 February 2025 454,284 113,064

-During the period from 1 December 2022 to 30 November 2023, 44,696 additions and 41,601 deletions were made to the registers.
-During the same period, 43,082 initial invitations to register (ITRs) were issued along with 40,898 first and second reminders.
-Canvass staff carried out ITR visits to 9,716 properties.
+During the period from 1 December 2023 to 31 January 2025, 53,075 additions and 49,804 deletions were made to the registers.
+During the same period, 39,546 initial invitations to register (ITRs) were issued along with 15,625 first and second reminders and staff carried out ITR visits to 9,716 properties.